 Here’s what it means and what you can do.

-Welcome to the Better Housing by Design online “customer service” page.
+Welcome to the Residential Infill Project online “customer service” page.
 We’re glad you’re here.

 - Perhaps you received a notice in the mail that looks like this, and you’re not sure exactly what it means.

 You are not alone!
-Some 33,629 property owners received the mailing pictured at right from the City of Portland.
+Owners of more than 135,000 properties recently received the mailing pictured above from the City of Portland.
 This is required by state law whenever a change in the zoning could affect the value of a property — up or down.
 Your address was pulled from the County Assessor’s Office.

 First things first